 When vehicles impact one another head-on, particularly at high rates of speed (as is often the case), the potential for serious injury among drivers and passengers increases exponentially.

-In fact, head-on collisions are disproportionately deadly, as compared to other types of crashes.
+In fact, our Fort Lauderdale attorneys recognize that head-on collisions are disproportionately deadly, as compared to other types of crashes.
 While accounting for just 2 percent of total crashes in the U.S. annually, head-on collisions were cited in between 10 and 20 percent of all fatal crashes.

 Commonly-cited causes of head-on crashes include: